-The Vice President for Student Services is responsible for organizing Constitutional Day and information is available through the office of the Director of Financial Aid.
+The Vice President for Student Affairs is responsible for organizing Constitutional Day and information is available through the office of the Director of Financial Aid.

 There are two Student Centers at NPC.
 One is located on the first floor of the Gerald Fisher Campus Center.
 Between classes, students can engage in a game of pool or ping pong.
 A large screen TV and video games are also available for viewing during leisure time.
 There are vending machines for snacks as well as a snack bar where students can order burgers, fries, and a variety of sandwiches and hot meals.

 The other Student Center is located on the south side of campus, in close proximity to the technical classrooms.
 This Student Center is used for group meetings, lunch, and break periods.
 Vending machines are available as well as a concession stand operated by the Arkansas Rehabilitation Services for the Blind.
 No cafeteria services are available in this Center.